 This is an introductory course designed to give the student an understanding of microorganisms which have a relation to the health sciences.
 Principles of infection and resistance will be included.
 The laboratory component allows the student to become proficient in basic microbiological techniques.
 4 Cr Hrs.
-Prerequisite(s): SCI1250; taken concurrently or Department Approval.
+Course Requirement(s): SCI1250 (with min grade of "C:) or Department Approval.
 Ohio Transfer Module (OTM) Course [TMNS].